What is Safe Volume For Headphones?

 The truth is that as long as you know the basics of responsible listening, you don’t need to worry too much.
 Just be aware prolonged exposure to higher volumes is damaging.

 And when you feel you need some loud music to get your rocks off, keep it to a couple of minutes.
+10 to 15 minutes of your favorite songs at high volume should be enough to get your rocks off.

 Don’t know what headphones to pick.
 As a starting point, check our buying guide.